The Fifth Seal of Revelation: Souls Under the Altar and the Coming Storm of Persecution

 “Since you have kept my command to endure patiently, I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth.”
 (Revelation 3:10)

 So if you’re a second chance believer and martyred for your faith in Christ, you can find yourself safe in the embrace of heaven.
-You will not be a part of the raptured church.
+The fifth seal of Revelation reveals you will not be a part of the raptured church.
 Thus, the process you’ll follow will be a bit different from those raptured before the tribulation.

-Remember, there’s a reason and a purpose for all believers depending upon how and when they came to believe.
+Remember, there’s a reason and a purpose for all believers depending upon how and when they came to accept Christ as their Savior.

 (Verses 10-11) John could see the souls under the altar crying out to God for Him to avenge their death for their faith in Him.
 But the voice speaking to the souls makes it clear that they must wait for all of those who will come to faith.
 They must wait for those martyred during the terrible seven years of wrath.